 On a recent Zoom call, my friends and I found ourselves discussing our most recent purchases.
-With summer having officially kick-started in June, it seems we've all indulged in a spot of new-season retail therapy for the season ahead.
+With autumn just a few weeks away, it seems we've all indulged in a spot of new-season retail therapy for the season ahead.
 Now, it's worth noting that all of my friends have different looks—some subscribe to the minimal aesthetic, while others are all about ruffles and frills.
 Me?
 I'm somewhere in the middle.
 But what I found most interesting was the fact that with polar-opposite styles, every single one of my friends had bought fresh pieces from one brand in particular: Zara.

 Just like my friends and me, some of my favourite influencers have also been treating themselves to new-season Zara wares, forming some of the best outfits I've seen on the 'gram in a long while.
 Some are preppy, some are pretty, and some are pared-back, but all of them are brilliant.
 Scroll below to see the Zara outfits that have caught my eye, and then shop the items you need to re-create them.

 Striped knitwear is having a moment right now, and we think it looks its coolest when paired with black leather.
-Miraculously, Jessica Skye's Zara knit is still in stock, but we guarantee it won't be for long.
+Jessica Skye's Zara knit is now out of stock, having gone into sale, but we're very pleased with this homage.

 Zara does neutrals exceptionally well (as this feature will prove), but the brand is also masterful at creating colourful must-haves.
 Thandi Maqubela managed to snap up this beautiful green dress before it sold out.
 Now, we're eyeing this number.

 When we first clocked Laura Hunter's dress, we assumed it was designer.
 Lo and behold, it's actually Zara.
-True to form, it swiftly sold out, but by the looks of the website, it might be restocked soon.
-Until it is, this puff-sleeve, collared dress will make an excellent substitute.
+True to form, it swiftly sold out.
+This puff-sleeve, collared dress, however, will make an excellent substitute.